 Proved oil and gas reserves are "those quantities of oil and gas which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible from a given date forward."
 The SEC has defined reasonable certainty for proved reserves, when based on deterministic methods, as a "high degree of confidence that the quantities will be recovered."
 Probable reserves are "those additional reserves that are less certain to be recovered than proved reserves but which, together with proved reserves, are as likely as not to be recovered."
-Possible reserves are "those additional reserves are "those additional reserves are "those proved plus probable reserves" and thus the probability of achieving or exceeding the proved plus probable plus possible reserves is low.
+Possible reserves are "those additional reserves" and thus the probability of achieving or exceeding the proved plus probable plus possible reserves is low.